turnaround7/turnaround7/README.md

 - 👋 Hi, I’m @turnaround7
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning Bit Manipulation and web development
+- 🌱 I’m currently on a break.
 - 💞️ I’m looking to collaborate on React js , DSA

 <!---